SBB Ce 6/8 I: Multiple-unit control

 The locomotive was not equipped with a multiple-unit control.

 Service

-The Ce 6/8I started with scheduled services at December 1919.
-She led freight and commuter trains between Bern and Spiez.
+The Ce 6/8I started with scheduled services at December 1919, running freight and commuter trains between Bern and Spiez.

 20 January 1920 the SBB commissioned the locomotive.
-From March 1920 until October 1920 the regenerative brake was tested between Kandersteg und Frutigen.
+From March 1920 until October 1920 the regenerative brake was tested between Kandersteg and Frutigen.

 As Ce 6/8I 14201 it continued the scheduled service at 18 October 1920.
 The trips never went further than to Spiez.
-March 1921 the locomotive was relocated to the Gotthard.
+In March 1921 the locomotive was relocated to the Gotthard.